crycode-de/node-radiohead-serial/README.md

 The A and B lines of the RS485 are connected between both adapters.
 You can also use two machines with respectively one adapter.

-Depending on you system you may have to change the used ports (/dev/ttyUSB0) in the examples.
+Depending on your system you may have to change the used ports (/dev/ttyUSB0) in the examples.

 If you want to use ES6 style imports you can use
 ```ts